 Build STK on Linux

-Note that these instructions apply to STK versions more recent that 0.8 alpha.
+Note that these instructions apply to STK versions more recent than 0.8 alpha.
 If you want to compile an older version, please use the history feature of the wiki.

 If you are a packager making a package for a Linux distribution, please do not try to modify our build system to use system versions of bullet and irrlicht.
 In both cases we use a specific and/or modified version of the library, and linking STK against the system library will only introduce bugs (corrupted graphics, memory leaks) into SuperTuxKart.
 Thanks

-First of all, you will need a compiler and the autotools build system.
-When building the current SVN, you will also need cmake.
+First of all, you will need a c++ compiler, the autotools build system and cmake.
 Other dependencies you will need include openal, ogg, vorbis.
+You don't need to install irrlicht, bullet, enet or wiiuse because they are included in the git repository.

-yum install gcc-c++ autoconf automake libogg-devel libvorbis-devel openal-soft-devel fribidi-devel subversion libcurl-devel cmake irrlicht-devel
+yum install gcc-c++ autoconf automake git-core libogg-devel libvorbis-devel libXrandr-devel mesa-libGL-devel mesa-libGLU-devel openal-soft-devel fribidi-devel subversion libcurl-devel cmake libbluedevil-devel

-sudo apt-get install autoconf automake build-essential cmake libogg-dev libvorbis-dev libopenal-dev libxxf86vm-dev libgl1-mesa-dev libglu1-mesa-dev libcurl4-openssl-dev libfribidi-dev
+sudo apt-get install autoconf automake build-essential cmake git libogg-dev libvorbis-dev libopenal-dev libxxf86vm-dev libgl1-mesa-dev libglu1-mesa-dev libcurl4-openssl-dev libfribidi-dev libfreetype6-dev libbluetooth-dev subversion libxrandr-dev zlib1g-dev libpng12-dev libjpeg-turbo8-dev libsm-dev

 cmake .. -DCMAKE_BUILD_TYPE=Debug

-Another option is to build the regular release version with its optimizations, but with debugging symbols still enabled.
-Replace the Debug with RelWithDebInfo for that.
+- Another option is to build the regular release version with its optimizations, but with debugging symbols still enabled.
+Replace the Debug with RelWithDebInfo for that, ie:

 sudo make install

-this will install in /usr/local.
-If you want to install somewhere else, replace the "cmake" command with something like:
+If you want to install somewhere else, add the following options to cmake:

 If you want to use the eclipse ide, use the following approach:

-mkdir cmake_build cmake -G "Eclipse CDT4 - Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug ..
+mkdir cmake_build cd cmake_build cmake -G "Eclipse CDT4 - Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug ..

 This will generate project files based on the cmake files.

-Now open Eclipse, Import -> Existing projects into workspace, browse to the trunk and import the project.
+Now you can open Eclipse, Import -> Existing projects into workspace, browse to the trunk and import the build project.

 Right-click the project -> properties -> C/C++ Build